Queensland Astrofest 2023

 The event will run from Friday 11 August to Sunday 20 August 2023.

 Prices will be $45 per night (full) and $42 per night (concession).
-Children 5-15 years are $5 per night, with infants under 5 years old are free.
-No early bird period will apply this year due to the late start of organisation.
+Children 5-15 years are $40 per night, with infants under 5 years old are free.
+No early bird period will apply this year.

 Meals costs will be $25 for lunch, $30 for dinner, and $30 for the Astrofeast lunch.
+There will be a light Sausage Sizzle for dinner on the last Saturday for $15.
 Note that there is a minimum of 15 required for any individual meal to be available.
-A cut-off date of 3 weeks prior to the event will apply to booking meals as a result.
+A cut-off date of 2 weeks prior to the event (July 27th) will apply to booking meals as a result.
 Additional options are under investigation.
-Menus will be provided online in the near future.
+The menu for each day can be viewed here: Astrofest 2023 menu.

 Caravans/Camping will be first in, first served, as there are only limited places available for Caravans.